While joint accounts can be useful in certain circumstances, they can have dire consequences if not used properly. Adding a l...Read more

-An IRA can be a great gift for a grandchild.
-A young person who inherits an IRA has to take minimum distributions, but because the distributions are based on the beneficiary's life expectancy, grandchildren's distributions will be small and allow the IRA to continue to grow.
-In addition, children are taxed at a lower rate than adults—usually 10 percent.
+Before enactment of the Setting Every Community Up for Retirement Enhancement (SECURE) Act in 2019, an IRA was a great gift for a grandchild.
+A young person who inherited an IRA could take distributions based on their life expectancy, meaning the grandchild's distributions would be small and allow the IRA to continue to grow.

 The SECURE Act requires that most non-spouse beneficiaries of an IRA withdraw all the money in the IRA within 10 years of the IRA holder’s death.
 This means that an IRA is not quite as great a gift to a grandchild as before.
 Yet children are still taxed at a lower rate than adults — usually 10 percent — making it still worthwhile in many cases.

 The lower tax rate does not apply to all unearned income, however.